mba811/weblogic-docker/README.md

 ===============
 Docker configurations to facilitate installation, configuration, and environment setup for developers.

-## Install Oracle Linux 7 Base Docker Image
+## Based on Oracle Linux Docker image
-The Dockerfiles contained in this project will build images based on the Oracle Linux 7.0 Base Docker Image.
-In order to easily install that, run the following script:

-		$ bin/install-ol7-docker-image.sh

-For more information and documentation, read the [Docker Images from Oracle Linux](http://public-yum.oracle.com/docker-images) page.
+For more information please read the [Docker Images from Oracle Linux](http://public-yum.oracle.com/docker-images) page.

 ## How to build and run
 This project comes with two configurations for a WebLogic Docker Image.
 One is based on the Developer distribution, the other one on the Generic.
 See below for more details.